 - Ball scenes in which the ladies all wear different colored satin dresses.

 - Ladies' wearing High-Class Gloves of kidskin, silk or satin, and could be various lengths depending on the fashion.

 - Gentlemen's hats: Uncle Sam toppers, John Bull toppers, stovepipes, bicorns, or tricorns, depending on the period.

 - Ladies' hats with a whole bird's worth of feathers per hat.

-- Ladies' hats with delicate veils (usually of net or lace) to cover the face, fully or partially, also fit this trope, especially in movies or shows set in the 1940's or 1950's.
+- Ladies' hats with delicate veils (usually of net or lace) to cover the face, fully or partially, especially in movies or shows set in the 1940s or 1950s.

 - Peasants in picturesque Alpine or Ruritanian national dress, with lederhosen or knee breeches and embroidered waistcoats for the men, and dirndls and kerchiefs for the women.

 - Elizabethan stuff (ruffs, jeweled doublets, slashed sleeves and knickerbockers).

 - Guards in uniforms that would make the Pope's Swiss Guards laugh.